gardener/etcd-druid/docs/proposals/multi-node/README.md

 - `StatefulSet` replicas
   - Desired: N/A
   - Ready: N/A
-- `Etcd` status members
+- `Etcd` status
+  - members
     - Total: N/A
     - Ready: N/A
     - Members `NotReady` for long enough to be evicted, i.e. `lastTransitionTime > notReadyGracePeriod`: N/A
     - Members with readiness status `Unknown` long enough to be considered `NotReady`, i.e. `lastTransitionTime > unknownGracePeriod`: `u` where `u <= n`
     - Members with heartbeat stale enough to be considered as of `Unknown` readiness status, i.e. `lastHeartbeatTime > heartbeatGracePeriod`: N/A
+  - conditions:
+    - Ready: N/A
+    - AllMembersReady: N/A
+    - BackupReady: N/A

 #### Recommended Action

 Mark the `u` members as `NotReady` in `Etcd` status with `reason: UnknownGracePeriodExceeded`.

-### 4. Some member pods are not `Ready` but have not had the change to update their status
+### 8. Some member pods are not `Ready` but have not had the chance to update their status

 #### Observed state